nftushar/Components-for-Block-Plugin/Background/readme.md

-# Background

-Background is used to set element background(solid, gradient, and image).
+# BackgroundThe background is used to set the element background(solid, gradient, and image).

 ## Table of contents